okx/okexchain-docs/building-modules/wasm-module/bytecraft.md

 });
 ```

-It is possible to tell WasmKnife to use a custom deploy task instead of the default deploy process.
+It is possible to tell ByteCraft to use a custom deploy task instead of the default deploy process.
 To do this, add the following to the `_global` section in `config.json`:

 ```json
 "contracts": {